gnuts/filenotify/README.md

 Filenotify watches a directory structure and sends mail to users about changes in each directory.

+It's intendet use is for embedded NAS systems, therefore it has no requirements besides python 3 and its standard libs.

 - Each directory has its own configuration file that contains the mailaddresses that will be notified.
 - Each directory also contains a manifest file that contains information about known files
 - When run, the contents of the manifest file are compared to the actual files in the directory.